nuxeo-sandbox/home-loan-processing-demo-data-generator/README.md

 ## Description
-This repository contains a node scripts to generate data for the home loan application processing demo built.
+This repository contains a node scripts to generate data for the home loan application processing demo.

 Random data are generated with [faker.js](https://github.com/marak/Faker.js/).